croxton/Stash/README.md

 Use for pagination, search queries, or chunks of personalised content that you need to persist across pages.

 #### `scope = "site"`
-A 'site' / 'global' variable is set only once until it expires, and is visible to ALL site visitors.
+A 'site' variable is set only once until it expires, and is visible to ALL site visitors.
 Use for caching common parts of your template.

 ### append = ['yes'|'no']
 The value is appended to the existing variable. (optional, default is 'no').
 Equivalent to using `{exp:stash:append}`